An accepting and gentle approach to explore the way ahead

 Are you:

-wanting to talk about someting that happened in the past?
+ready to face something painful that happened in the past?

 often anxious or avoid situations?